Hazim466/Secure-Communication/readme.md

 - Support for regular key rotation to maintain security.

 ### Message Security
-- AES-256 for symmetric message encryption
+- AES-256 for symmetric message encryption, ensuring confidentiality.
-- SHA-256 for message integrity
+- SHA-256 for message integrity verification, ensuring the message hasn't been tampered with.
-- Perfect forward secrecy
+- Perfect forward secrecy for protecting encrypted communication, even if keys are compromised in the future.

 ### Authentication
-- Secure password hashing
+- Secure password hashing to ensure user credentials are stored safely.
-- Session management
+- Session management to handle user login states.
-- Rate limiting
+- Rate limiting to prevent brute-force attacks on authentication endpoints.

 ## 📦 Dependencies